hao-lee/Graphvizer/README.md

 ### Set the image directory

-By default, the generated image will be saved in system temporary directory.
-If you want to change this default location, you can set `"image_dirname"` according to your needs.
+By default, the value of `image_dir` is `""` and the generated image will be saved in the same directory as the dot file.
+If the value is `"tmp"`, the image will be saved in system temporary directory.
+If you want to change the location to other directory, you can set `"image_dir"` to any path according to your needs.

 Example for Windows: `"E:\\homework\\image\\"`
 Example for Linux/OSX: `"/home/haolee/image/"`